A Day In The Life Of A Process Server

 Alright, on to the next case… it’s time to locate Mrs. ‘I-Didn’t- Pay-My- Car-Finance-But-Want- To-Keep- My-Shiny-Red-Mercedes.’
 All in a day’s work being the ‘bad guy,’ a day in the life of a process server.

-Bio: Lewis Murawski is the marketing and business development manager at Diem Legal and Managing Director of Kahootz Media.
-Need professional help with digital marketing?
-You can connect with Lewis directly on LinkedIn
+Writer’s Bio: Lewis Murawski is the founder of Kahootz Media digital marketing agency.
+You can connect with Lewis on LinkedIn